maxep/MXParallaxBackground/README.md

 Or clone the repo and run `pod install` from the Example directory first.

-+ Adding a parallax header to a UIScrollView is straightforward, e.g:
++ Adding a parallax background to a UIScrollView is straightforward, e.g:

 ```objective-c
 UIImageView *imageView = [UIImageView new];